ucberkeley/savio-training-intro-2016/intro.md

 When reading/writing data to/from disk, unless the amount of data is small, please put the data in your scratch space at `/global/scratch/SAVIO_USERNAME`.
 The system is set up so that disk access for all users is optimized when users are doing input/output (I/O) off of scratch rather than off of their home directories.
 Doing I/O with files on your home directory can impact the ability of others to access their files on the filesystem.

 We are also making available disk space for purchase via a new *condo storage* offering.
-The minimum purchase is $7000, which will provide roughly 20-25 TB for five years.
+The minimum purchase will likely be around $14,000, which will provide roughly 40 TB for five years, but the exact details are still being worked out.

 # Login nodes, compute nodes, and DTN nodes